Frequently Asked Questions

 What is the purpose of the Community Standards & Student Conduct System?

-How do I file a complaint?
+How do I report an incident?

-What happens at an administrative hearing?
+What happens at an administrative meeting?

 • Introduction

-• Reading of the charges
+• Review of the alleged charges

 What are my rights within the Student Conduct System?

-A charged student will be entitled to:
+A student is entitled to:

-• Receive written notice of charges
+• Receive written notice of charges;

 What if I was not aware of the particular policy for which I am being charged?